Organising a girls birthday party – Keep it simple

-Madfun Kids Disco in Knox Melbourne hosts parties every weekend and here are a few tips they can offer to ensure you can enjoy that special moment in your children’s life.
+Madfun Kids Disco in Knox and Moorabbin Melbourne hosts kids birthday parties every weekend and here are a few tips they can offer to ensure you can enjoy that special moment in your children’s life.

-Decide where to have your party: Designate a room for the party but be realistic in your expectations, kids will gravitate to your daughters’ bedroom.
+Designate a room for the party but be realistic in your expectations, kids will gravitate to your daughters’ bedroom.
 Discuss your boundaries with your daughter before hand, so all you need is a gentle reminder once in a while during the party.
-If you plan to keep children out of the house and in the yard make sure you have cleaned up the dog poop so the kids can play and have a wet weather alternative like a garage cleared and ready for use.
-If you do have a dog be aware that not all kids are comfortable around animals, and that even the gentlest of dogs can get excitable around a group of children.
+If you plan to keep children out of the house and in the yard make sure you have cleaned up the dog poop so the kids can play.
+Remember to have a wet weather alternative like a garage cleared and ready for use.
+If you do have a pet be aware that not all kids are comfortable around animals, and that even the gentlest of dogs can get excitable around a group of children.

 Don’t be upset if people don’t RSVP – in this day and age where anyone can quickly shoot off a text or email there really is no excuse not to respond to a party invitation.
 If they haven’t responded you can usually assume they aren’t coming.